fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 ### .NET Metadata

-To remain backwards-compatible with existing codebases and interoperate with other .NET languages that support nullability as a concept, F# will emit and respect .NET metadata that concers to the following:
+To remain backwards-compatible with existing codebases and interoperate with other .NET languages that support nullability as a concept, F# will emit and respect .NET metadata that concerns to the following:

-* If a type is a nullable reference type
+* If a type is a nullable reference type (**NOTE:** C# has no notion of this, so an assembly-level marker would be pending discussion)
 * If an assembly has nullability as a concept (regardless of what it was compiled with)
 * If a generic type constraint is nullable
 * If a given method/function "handles null", such as `String.IsNullOrWhiteSpace`